DIY Birthday Cards: Cupcake Sight Word Matching Activity!

 Here’s a close-up of where I applied glue to the cupcake liners.

-After tucking in the cupcake liner into a “C” shape, I put Elmer’s glue on the side and inside (purple) edge.
+After tucking the cupcake liner into a “C” shape, I put Elmer’s glue on the side and inside (purple) edge.

 This helped the cupcake liner stick to the cotton, and the result is a fun 3-dimensional pop-up cupcake!